wormholer/KAP-manual/en/analyzer/analyzer.en.md

 ### Admin Page
 Only the admin could visit this page.
 To import the Cube from KAP, Saiku needs to create schema and datasource for each cube in KAP by default.
 KyAnalyzer automatize the flow, user don't have to write schema by themeselves.
-Click **Sync Cubes From Kylin** on the left side, the right panel will list all projects from KAP.
+Click `Sync Cubes From Kylin` on the left side, the right panel will list all projects from KAP.

 ![](images/admin_sync.png)

-Click the green button **Sync Cubes From Kylin** after select project, KyAnalyzer will create *schema* and *datasource* for all cubes under this project whose status is 'READY'.
+Click the green button `Sync Cubes From Kylin` after select project, KyAnalyzer will create *schema* and *datasource* for all cubes under this project whose status is 'READY'.

 ![](images/sync_done_tip.png)

 The schema could be edited online in KyAnalyzer, it's not necessary at most time.

 ### New Query
-Click *New Query* button at navigation bar, then click *Refresh* button to fetch the latest data, select the cube under *Cubes* menu, now all dimensions and measures are shown.
+Click `New Query` button at navigation bar, then click `Refresh` button to fetch the latest meta data, select the cube under *Cubes* menu, now all dimensions and measures are shown.
+In the report designer area, here are four panels: *Measures*, *Columns*, *Rows*, *Filter*.
+User could drag measures into Measures panel, and dimensions into Columns and Rows panels.

 ![](images/cube_refresh.png)